sarefo/sarefo.github.io/DuoNat/tools/Claude files/DuoNat main start prompt.md

     + implementing a CSS methodology for structure and maintainable CSS (you mentioned BEM earlier, never heard of it)
     + add a decent amount of comments
     + you also mentioned adding unit tests, to ensure the code doesn't break when modified
+    + implement a consistent naming convention:
+        + camelCase for variables and functions
+        + PascalCase for classes
+        + UPPER_CASE for constants

 # Functions to implement in the future
 Here are some ideas I have regarding future functionality: